Review on The Brasserie at Sir Christopher Wren

-Once home to the celebrated architect Sir Christopher Wren, Thames View Restaurant is set in this elegant seventeenth-century townhouse, superbly positioned by Eton Bridge, between the banks of the Thames and Windsor Castle.
+Once home to the celebrated architect Sir Christopher Wren, The Brasserie is set in this elegant seventeenth-century townhouse, superbly positioned by Eton Bridge, between the banks of the Thames and Windsor Castle.
 It's a location to die for - especially when weather is kind.

-During the summer months, the restaurant is extended outside onto the Champagne Terrace overlooking the river, where guests may dine under parasols and absorb the quintessentially English atmosphere.
+During the summer months, the restaurant is extended outside onto the terrace overlooking the river, where guests may dine under parasols and absorb the quintessentially English atmosphere.

-Thames View Restaurant, Sir Christopher Wren's House Hotel is also featured in: Michelin Guide, AA GuideRate this Restaurant
+The Brasserie at Sir Christopher Wren is also featured in: Michelin Guide, AA GuideRate this Restaurant

 Restaurant Opening Times